 Once again, (\ref{eqn:bilevel-cc}) can be reformulated as:

-Therefore, we can again apply constraint generation to solve this problem in two stages, in which the inner optimization produces not only a worst-case initial state and action sequence, but also the disturbances $\xi_{1:T}^*$ that reproduce \emph{all} future worst-case state realizations $\st{2}, \dots \st{T}$.
-A complete description of this algorithm is provided in Algorithm \ref{alg:stochastic}.
+Therefore, we can again apply constraint generation to solve this problem in two stages, in which the inner optimization produces not only a worst-case initial state and action sequence, but also the disturbances $\xi_{1:T}^*$ that reproduce {all} future worst-case state realizations $\st{2}, \dots \st{T}$.
+The overall workflow of the computations is summarized as Algorithm~\ref{alg:stochastic}.